sessionmemory/habitica-manager/README.md

 - **Timeouts:** All API requests include a timeout to prevent indefinite waiting.

 This toolkit is designed to be robust and easy to integrate with applications that need to interact with Habitica's API.

+## Contributing

+Contributions are welcome!
+Please fork the repository and submit a pull request with your changes.
+Ensure your code follows the existing style and includes appropriate tests and documentation.

+## License

+This project is licensed under the MIT License.

+## Contact

+For questions or support, please contact **Alex** at [a@alexbishop.me].